ParidhiSinghPS/LINUX_DOCS/Readme.md

 - Your keyboard layout.
 <img src ="/ASSESTS/keyboard layout.jpeg">

 - Next, you'll connect to your network.
-This lets Ubuntu download updates and third-party drivers, like NVIDIA graphics drivers, while it installs.
 <img src ="/ASSESTS/internet connection.jpeg">

 - Next, you'll have the option to either try or install Ubuntu.